Florida / Settlement & costs

 In Florida, any party seeking costs or attorney’s fees generally must serve a motion within 30 days after the filing of the judgment.

-Estimates based on standard Florida rules and federal-holiday closures; not legal advice.
+Estimates based on standard Florida rules and court-holiday closures; not legal advice.
 Confirm against your specific case, local administrative orders, and the current rules.

 How the deadline works